GOCHAICHAI/queue-paster/README.md

 ============

 Copy Copy Copy, Paste Paste Paste.
-A simple python script the queue your clipboard allow you copy and paste as a queue.
+A simple python script the queue (or stack) your clipboard allow you copy and paste as a queue.
 Use shortcut `Ctrl + Win + C` and `Ctrl + Win + V`

+Start from v2 the stack mode is supported

 Installation